mjcowley/TAIPAN-FluxCal/README.md

 * Warp the spectral template to match the colours of the star exactly
 * Apply an extinction correction
 * Compute the sensitivity curve for that star and smooth it
-* Compute the mean sensitity curve and its variance
+* Compute the mean sensitivity curve and its variance

 **Flow Chart** - Diagrammatic representation of TAIPAN-FluxCal
 ![alt text](http://web.science.mq.edu.au/~mcowley/taipan/flowchart.png "Flow Chart")